After having your little ones

 Celtic mythology comes to life in this animated film from 2010.

 The Secret Of Kells was nominated for an Oscar for Best Animated Feature Film the year it came out, and no wonder.
 This is one of those movies that won’t remind you of anything else.
 It is heavily steeped in genuine Irish folklore so beware of some darker themes for young kids.
 There are barbarians pillaging towns and terrorizing people, even killing them with axes as they go.
 But this movie is a real, genuine lesson in traditional Irish folklore that might be hard to come by otherwise.
 What with all of the stories of silly leprechauns and pots of gold at the end of the rainbow being so popular in movies.
-Rent The Secret of Kells on Amazon Prime, rated ALL, for $2.99.
+Rent The Secret of Kells, rated ALL, on Amazon Prime.
 The Secret of Roan Inish

 A young girl named Fiona unravels the mysterious